BeatriceStanila/LearningNotes-Hub/HeadFirstOfSoftwareArchitecture/Chapter1-SotwareArchitectureDemystified.md

 - choosing between REST and messaging
 - choosing to deploy in the cloud or on premisis
 - using full data or only keys for the me ssage payload
-- choosing between atomic or distributed transactions (This can impact data integrity and data consistency, but also scalability and performance.)
+- choosing between atomic or distributed transactions (this can impact data integrity and data consistency, but also scalability and performance)
 - deciding whether or not to break apart a service
 - selecting a user interface framework (it depends)